Stylish Storage Ideas For Small Bathrooms

 Because our children were little when we bought this cabinet we fitted a hook fastening at the top.
 Although this cabinet is very stable, if you bought a similar one that was less stable, for children's safety you could use a bracket to fasten it to a wall.

 Use walls to store bathroom toys

 While you want to keep children out of some places, it’s good to have their toys easily accessible.
 However parents need to be able to relax in the bath without being poked in the ribs by a rubber duck.
 The perfect solution is a net bag fastened to the wall by suction cups.
 You could make your own, but most are inexpensive and last well.

 Store toys or toiletries in a bath caddy

 A bath caddy sits across the bath.
 While plastic caddies soon tend to look worn, bamboo has recently become a popular alternative and looks smart and clean.
 A bath caddy is handy for the soap and your face cloth.
 Some are large enough to store toys.
 Often caddies are extendable so you can vary the size to fit your bath.

 Choose multi-functional furniture

-Some bathroom accessories manufacturers have done the thinking tall and thin for us, so make the most of that.
+Some manufacturers of bathroom accessories have done the thinking for us, so make the most of that.
 This photograph is of a laundry hamper beneath a set of shelves that stores our towels.
 It even has enough space for my husband’s bath-time reading material, and a rail to hold his towel.